Kaiseraugst railway station

 Kaiseraugst railway station (Bahnhof Kaiseraugst) is a railway station in the municipality of Kaiseraugst, in the Swiss canton of Aargau.
 It is an intermediate stop on the Bözberg line and is served by local trains only.

+The station is located 750 m north of the Roman site Augusta Raurica.

 Services

 Kaiseraugst is served by the S1 the Basel S-Bahn: